-- ent challenges and to realize new opportunities.
-With support from ARC, SOAR will continue its mission to expand job creation; enhance regional opportunity, innovation, and identity; improve the quality of life; and support all those working to achieve these goals in Appalachian Kentucky. - Investing in Manufacturing Communities Partnership (IMCP), an initiative designed to accelerate the resurgence of manufacturing in communities nationwide by supporting the development of their manufacturing ecosystems.
-Led by the White House National Economic Council and the U.S. Department of Commerce, the IMCP brings together the resources of multiple agencies involved in economic development.
-ARC provides financial and technical assistance to the several IMCP-designated "Manufacturing Communities" in the Appalachian Region. - Made in Rural America Export and Investment Initiative, a program of the White House Rural Council.
-ARC supports regional forums on expanding international market opportunities for rural businesses and value-added agricultural producers.
-The forums help firms learn ways to grow their businesses by finding new customers abroad and selling more to their existing international customers. - Appalachian Community Capital, a new investment fund serving Appalachia.
+- Shaping Our Appalachian Region (SOAR), a Kentucky state initiative established to help eastern Kentucky create local development strategies to address persistent challenges and to realize new opportunities.
+With support from ARC, SOAR will continue its mission to expand job creation; enhance regional opportunity, innovation, and identity; improve the quality of life; and support all those working to achieve these goals in Appalachian Kentucky. - Appalachian Community Capital, a new investment fund serving Appalachia.
 To address the gap in available business funding, particularly in economically distressed communities, ARC made the lead investment of \$3.45 million in equity and operating support for the fund.
 Its regional lending partners raised an additional \$12 million in debt and equity from Bank of America, Deutsche Bank, Calvert Foundation, and the Ford Foundation.
 Additional supporters include the Mary Reynolds Babcock Foundation, the Claude Worthington Benedum Foundation, The Annie E. Casey Foundation, and BB&T Bank. - Appalachia Funders Network, a group of public and private grant makers that works to promote an entrepreneurial-based Appalachian economy, will continue to invest in the Region with support from ARC.
 One of the network's programs, the Just Transition Fund, created by AFN and the Rockefeller Family Fund, provides catalytic funding to support coalfield and power plant communities undergoing transition.

-- Innovative Readiness Training (IRT) Medical Events, a civil-military program that has provided free health care for thousands of people in Appalachian Maryland, New York, North Carolina, and Ohio.
-ARC has provided support to local partners for the events, during which trained military personnel provided medical, dental, optometry, and veterinary services. - Kentucky Highlands Promise Zone (KHPZ).
-ARC provides ongoing support for the Kentucky Highlands Investment Corporation (KHIC) and its partner agencies to implement the KHPZ's strategic plan in this sole federally designated rural Promise Zone.
-KHIC continues to make significant progress toward common goals and to be a catalyst for change with activities targeted to creating jobs, attracting public and private investment, improving educational attainment, producing more units of energy-efficient housing, and improving the standard of living in the eight-county region. - Diabetes Partnership.
+In addition, active working groups of funders and local development partners are targeting job-creation efforts in promising areas of opportunity such as valued-added agriculture, health, energy, community capacity, and arts and tourism.
+The Network is currently developing an Appalachian Impact Investing Fund to bring substantial investment-both philanthropic and market rate to underserved communities in the Region.

+- Diabetes Partnership.
 Through a long-term partnership with the Centers for Disease Control and Prevention (CDC) and West Virginia's Marshall University, ARC continues to support grassroots coalitions working to address disproportionately high rates of type 2 diabetes in the Region.
-Recent activities have focused on deployment of the National Diabetes Prevention Program in rural distressed counties. - Creating a Culture of Health in Appalachia: Disparities and Bright Spots, a partnership with the Robert Wood Johnson Foundation to conduct a three-year, \$1 million research project to study factors that support a culture of health in Appalachian communities and to determine whether that knowledge can be translated into actions that address health disparities between Appalachia and the nation as a whole. - CDC Cancer Patient Navigation Partnership, a partnership with the Centers for Disease Control and Prevention to train patient navigators and develop cancer patient navigation programs in the Appalachian Region through the University of Kentucky Prevention Research Center.

-- Researching Opioid Abuse and Related Health Challenges in Appalachia, a partnership with the National Institute on Drug Abuse, the Centers for Disease Control and Prevention, and the Substance Abuse and Mental Health Services Administration in two research efforts focused on interventions and strategies addressing opioid drug abuse, hepatitis C, and HIV in Appalachia.
+Recent activities have focused on deployment of the National Diabetes Prevention Program in rural distressed counties. - Creating a Culture of Health in Appalachia: Disparities and Bright Spots, a partnership with the Robert Wood Johnson Foundation to conduct a three-year, \$1 million research project to study factors that support a culture of health in Appalachian communities and to determine whether that knowledge can be translated into actions that address health disparities between Appalachia and the nation as a whole - Researching Opiod Abuse and Related Health Challenges in Appalachia, a partnership with the National Institutes of Health, the Centers for Disease Control and Prevention, and the Substance Abuse and Mental Health Services Administration in two research efforts focused on interventions and strategies addressing opioid drug abuse, hepatitis C, and HIV in Appalachia.
 The research will help deepen knowledge about Appalachia's current and future public health challenges, especially in the Region's coal-impacted communities.
-ARC has committed \$1 million to these multi-agency research initiatives. - Raising Awareness of Substance Abuse in Appalachia, a partnership with the CDC in an effort to address substance abuse issues in the Region, including research to evaluate the use of social media and other communications approaches to help increase public awareness of substance abuse in Appalachia.
-The partnership enabled substantive engagement for regional partners at the 2016 National Rx Drug Abuse and Heroin Summit, the largest national collaboration of clinicians, government and business leaders, treatment professionals, advocates, and others to address the nation's growing prescription drug abuse and heroin epidemic. - Gateway Communities Cultural Heritage Initiative, a partnership with the National Endowment for the Arts that works with the Conservation Fund to provide training and technical assistance to communities that are geographically positioned as "gateways" to the Appalachian Region's public lands and heritage areas.
+ARC has committed \$1 million to these multi-agency research initiatives. - Raising Awareness of Substance Abuse in Appalachia, a partnership with the CDC in an effort to address substance abuse issues in the Region, including research to improve the use of social media and other communications approaches to help increase public awareness of substance abuse in Appalachia.

+Gateway Communities Cultural Heritage Initiative, a partnership with the National Endowment for the Arts that works with the Conservation Fund to provide training and technical assistance to communities that are geographically positioned as "gateways" to the Appalachian Region's public lands and heritage areas.